Merchant FAQ's

 What is Scout?

-Scout sits in the space between full price and sale price allowing closer to full price sales more of the time than a traditional sale and allowing dynamic pricing based on consumer demand and stock availability right down to a SKU level.
+Scout sits in the space between full price and sale price allowing closer to full price sales more of the time than a traditional sale and allowing dynamic pricing based on consumer demand and stock availability right down to a SKU level including variants like size and colour.

-With customers winning the deal they also value the purchase more and this reduces returns.
+With customers winning the deal they also value the purchase more, reducing returns and building loyalty with the enhanced customer experience Scout provides.

-The 48 hour voucher validity also means that the fear of missing out encourages them to make the purchase quickly improving sales volume.
+The 48 hour voucher validity means that the fear of missing out encourages a swift purchase improving sales volume and allowing targeted sales of stock.

 How does Scout work?

-Customers make a bid on the items they love from their preferred and trusted retailers, we gather the offers together and allocate stock to the highest bidders first, improving margin for the merchant and effectively clearing stock, all automatically.
+Customers make a bid on the items they love from their preferred and trusted retailers right on the product page, we gather the offers together and allocate stock to the highest bidders first, improving margin for the merchant and effectively clearing stock, all automatically based on the criteria you set.

 You are always in full control of the products that you want to Scout and we do all the rest for you based on the preferences we set up to your requirements during the onboarding process.

-We notify the winners if they have been successful, we send them a one-time voucher to buy the item only from the chosen merchant, at the price they offered they just enter the discount code at the checkout like normal.
+We notify the winners if they have been successful, we send them a one-time voucher to buy the item they bid on (its not valid on any other product) from the chosen merchant, at the price they offered they just enter the discount code at the checkout like normal, they can add other items and simply use the voucher code to get the discount on the product they won through Scout.

 The voucher is keyed to their email address registered with the merchant to both generate loyalty, and also prevent automated and multiple bids.